Extending simple monotone drawings: Cylindrically monotone arrangements

 \section{Cylindrically monotone arrangements}

 Recall that we represent the cylinder as the surface $S^1 \times \mathbb{R}$.
 If we imagine cutting and unrolling the cylinder, we can represent it in the plane as a vertical strip whose left and right sides represent the same vertical line of the cylinder.
 We can also select the orientation so that the counter-clockwise direction on the cylinder corresponds to the left-to-right direction in the plane.
-For points $a,b \in S^1$ we denote by $\rightinterval{a}{b}$ the counter-clockwise circular arc in $S^1$ from $a$ to $b$ and by $\leftinterval{a}{b}$ the clock-wise circular arc from $a$ to $b$.
-We call a monotone curve connecting points $c,d$ on the cylinder \emph{left-oriented} or \emph{right-oriented} if its projection by the canonical projection map $\pi$ to $S^1$ is $\leftinterval{\pi(c)}{\pi(d)}$ or $\rightinterval{\pi(c)}{\pi(d)}$, respectively.
+For points $a,b \in S^1$ we denote by $[a,b]$ the counter-clockwise circular arc in $S^1$ from $a$ to $b$ and we call it an \emph{interval}.
+For points $c$ and $d$ on the cylinder we call a monotone curve starting in $c$ and ending in $d$ on the cylinder \emph{left-oriented} or \emph{right-oriented} if its projection by the canonical projection map $\pi$ to $S^1$ is a clockwise circular arc or a counter-clockwise circular arc, respectively.